DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 + Bootstrap 3
 + AngularJS http server

-In order to run the app first open a terminal window and navigate to location of SaveMySeatFE folder.
+In order to run Save My Seat you must first open a terminal window and navigate to the location of SaveMySeatFE folder.
 Start the http-server.
-Open localhost8080 in a web browser and select save my seat
+Open localhost8080 in a web browser and select save my seat.

 ###Data Model Design.